Introduction to Initial Thoughts

 I’ve Already Done It!

-Fiction and Non-Fiction, Both
+Fiction and Nonfiction, Both

 Standing Out from the Crowd

-- How to speak into a microphone.
+- Speaking clearly into a microphone.

 Connecting to Your Audience